 Landlords Personal Property Coverage

-As a landlord, you may leave personal property used to service the rental on-site, such as lawnmowers or slow blowers.
+As a landlord, you may leave personal property used to service the rental on-site, such as lawnmowers or snow blowers.
 If this equipment is stolen or damaged, it may be covered under your personal property policy.

 Liability coverage as part of landlord insurance may help you pay for another person’s legal expenses or medical bills in the event that the person is injured on your rental property and you are found responsible.